imustafin/sibrowser/README.md

 # sibrowser
-SIGame Pack Browser.
+SIGame Package Browser.
 See it live at <https://www.sibrowser.ru/>.

 ## Development
 Run docker-compose: